mrdougwright/dogwithrug/_posts/2014-02-26-evolution.markdown

 This post is heavily inspired--if not completely copied--from a talk given by [Danny Hillis at TED in 1994][hillis].

 Hillis is an American engineer and inventor, known for his work on parallel supercomputing.
-In his talk he discusses the transition we are in, us human beings on this earth, and what might be really happening with our future.
+In his talk he discusses the transition we are in, us human beings on this earth, and what might be happening with our future.

 ![Interstellar gas and rock][gases]